 Fundamental to the concentration is coursework in two literary traditions.
 Students may choose to complete coursework in two of the three fields: Classics, English, and/or Modern Languages and Literatures.
-Students will begin their studies with coursework in either English, MLL, or preferably, both.
+Students will begin their studies with coursework in Classics, English, and/or Modern Languages and Literatures.
 These lower-level courses will satisfy the prerequisites required for advanced coursework in each discipline.
 First- and second-year students can also take the World Literature course (CWL 333) and the Introduction to Comparative Literature course (CWL 220).